Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 8 days young.
-Earth's natural satellite is moving through the first part of current synodic month.
+The Moon is 8 days young and navigating through the first part of the current synodic month.
 This is lunation 158 of Meeus index or 1111 from Brown series.

-The length of the lunation is 29 days, 10 hours and 5 minutes.
-It is 29 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 10 hours and 5 minutes and it is 29 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 2 hours and 39 minutes shorter than the mean synodic month length.
 It is 3 hours and 30 minutes longer compared to 21st century's shortest synodic month length.

-5 days after point of perigee on 17 October 2012 at 01:02 in ♏ Scorpio.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 10 days, until the Moon reaches the point of next apogee on 1 November 2012 at 15:30 in ♊ Gemini.
+5 days since point of perigee on 17 October 2012 at 01:02 in ♏ Scorpio the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 10 days until the Moon reaches the point of next apogee on 1 November 2012 at 15:30 in ♊ Gemini.

 The Moon is 372 918 km (231 721 mi) away from Earth and getting further over the next 10 days until the point apogee when Earth-Moon distance is going to be 406 050 km (252 308 mi).

-4 days after ascending node on 17 October 2012 at 18:27 in ♏ Scorpio.
-The Moon is located north of the ecliptic over the following 8 days, until the lunar orbit crosses from North to South in descending node on 31 October 2012 at 10:36 in ♉ Taurus.
+4 days after ascending node on 17 October 2012 at 18:27 in ♏ Scorpio the Moon is positioned north of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from North to South in descending node on 31 October 2012 at 10:36 in ♉ Taurus.

-3 days since the previous standstill on 19 October 2012 at 06:49 in ♐ Sagittarius when the Moon has reached South declination of ∠-20.964°, the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠20.920° at the point of next northern standstill on 2 November 2012 at 08:15 in ♊ Gemini.
+3 days since the last southern standstill on 19 October 2012 at 06:49 in ♐ Sagittarius when the Moon has reached South declination of ∠-20.964° the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠20.920° at the point of next northern standstill on 2 November 2012 at 08:15 in ♊ Gemini.

 In 7 days on 29 October 2012 at 19:50 in ♉ Taurus the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.